 A health and safety crazed person could complain they are a trip hazard.
 This may sound a little far fetched, however the Football Association, due to the risks of broken ankles, has judged some football pitches unplayable.
 For instance, recently a football pitch in Oxford needed the Pure Pest Solutions touch to allow Sunday league to go ahead!

 At this point I think it is important to point out we really don’t advise any deterrents to be set.
 The idea of these mole deterrents is to make a high pitch noise to irritate the moles forcing them into another area.
-I always liken it to moving into a home close to a railway track, initially noise of the trains puts you off but after a while you get used to it.
-I consider this is the same when it comes to moles in your garden.
+I always liken it to moving into a home close to a railway track.
+Initially the noise of the trains puts you off, but after a while you get used to it.
+I consider this the same when it comes to moles in your garden.
 They’ll be back!

 Pure Pest Solutions gives the following advice to aid you if you would like to try and catch the moles yourself: It is important to set up several traps as the mole has many tunnels to choose from so you need to spread your bets on which one he will use.

-As you may have guessed it is very difficult to catch the mole alive and to rehome him.
-It is possible but involves digging much of the garden and takes about a day, if you are lucky.
+As you may have guessed, it is very difficult to catch the mole alive and to re-home him.
+It is possible, but involves digging much of the garden and takes about a day, if you are lucky!
 Place the traps around the freshest molehill in the smoothest tunnel you can find.
-Once the tunnel is dug and the traps placed, be sure to mark them so you know when to return to.
+Once the tunnel is dug and the traps placed, be sure to mark them so you know where to return to.
 Check the traps once a day so any moles can be removed before they smell!
 Finally try to find the main tunnels that usually run along the edge of a garden wall.
 This is the main access point and where you are likely to find the best results.
-If you don’t fancy getting rid of moles in your garden or anywhere for that matter.
-Call us today to see how we can help.
+If you don’t fancy getting rid of moles in your garden, or anywhere for that matter, Call us today to see how we can help.
 Good luck and we at Pure Pest Solutions wish you a mole free week!